albert752/TCGI-Practice-Memos/P1/memo_P1.md

 ## Exercice 1
 ### Section 1
-First of all, to inicialize the simulation, run:
+First of all, to initialize the simulation, run:
 ```
 simctl switching-vlan start
 ```